brendanperry05/Hexmesh-Duo/README.md

 There are 5 levels of increasing difficulty.
 There is an endless mode and a duel mode.
 Each level can be played with 2 people on the same screen.

+I have uploaded the code to show my work so far, but I have excluded the rest of the Unity Project to protect my work as it is still unreleased.

 ![Screenshot](screenshot.png)